Azure/azure-powershell/src/Network/Network/help/Get-AzVirtualHubBgpConnection.md

 # Get-AzVirtualHubBgpConnection

 ## SYNOPSIS
-The Get-AzVirtualHubBgpConnection cmdlet gets a Virtual Hub BGP Connection in a Virtual Hub or lists all Virtual Hub BGP Connections in a Virtual Hub.
+The Get-AzVirtualHubBgpConnection cmdlet gets a Virtual WAN Hub BGP Connection in a Virtual WAN Hub or lists all Virtual WAN Hub BGP Connections in a Virtual WAN Hub.

 ## SYNTAX